Ninety-five Theses: Reaction

 Albert seems to have received Luther's letter with the Theses around the end of November.
 He requested the opinion of theologians at the University of Mainz and conferred with his advisers.
-His advisers recommended he have Luther prohibited from preaching against indulgences in accordance with the indulgence bull.
+His advisers recommended that he have Luther prohibited from preaching against indulgences in accordance with the indulgence bull.
 Albert requested such action from the Roman Curia.
 In Rome, Luther was immediately perceived as a threat.
 In February 1518, Pope Leo asked the head of the Augustinian Hermits, Luther's religious order, to convince him to stop spreading his ideas about indulgences.
 Sylvester Mazzolini was also appointed to write an opinion which would be used in the trial against him.
 Mazzolini wrote A Dialogue against Martin Luther's Presumptuous Theses concerning the Power of the Pope, which focused on Luther's questioning of the pope's authority rather than his complaints about indulgence preaching.
 Luther received a summons to Rome in August 1518.
 He responded with Explanations of the Disputation Concerning the Value of Indulgences, in which he attempted to clear himself of the charge that he was attacking the pope.
 As he set down his views more extensively, Luther seems to have recognized that the implications of his beliefs set him further from official teaching than he initially knew.
 He later said he might not have begun the controversy had he known where it would lead.
 The Explanations have been called Luther's first Reformation work.

 These commemorative doors were installed at All Saints' Church, Wittenberg, on Luther's 375th birthday in 1858.

 Johann Tetzel responded to the Theses by calling for Luther to be burnt for heresy and having theologian Konrad Wimpina write 106 theses against Luther's work.
 Tetzel defended these in a disputation before the University of Frankfurt on the Oder in January 1518.
 800 copies of the printed disputation were sent to be sold in Wittenberg, but students of the university seized them from the bookseller and burned them.
 Luther became increasingly fearful that the situation was out of hand and that he would be in danger.
 To placate his opponents, he published a Sermon on Indulgences and Grace, which did not challenge the pope's authority.
 This pamphlet, written in German, was very short and easy for laypeople to understand.
 Luther's first widely successful work, it was reprinted twenty times.
 Tetzel responded with a point-by-point refutation, citing heavily from the Bible and important theologians.
 (Note: Tetzel's pamphlet is titled Rebuttal Against a Presumptuous Sermon of Twenty Erroneous Articles.)
 His pamphlet was not nearly as popular as Luther's.
 Luther's reply to Tetzel's pamphlet, on the other hand, was another publishing success for Luther.
 (Note: Luther's reply to Tetzel's Rebuttal is titled Concerning the Freedom of the Sermon on Papal Indulgences and Grace.
 Luther intends to free the Sermon from Tetzel's insults.)